pangenome/povu/README.md

 **help:** `./bin/povu deconstruct -h`

-For any graph, the `deconstruct` sub-command generates the flubble forest: a set of flubble trees.
-Currently, each flubble tree is stored in its own flubble file.
+The `deconstruct` sub-command finds flubbles, reports hairpin inversion boundaries, and generates the flubble forest: a set of flubble trees.
+Currently, each flubble tree is stored in its own flubble file in a directory specified by the user using the `-o` CLI argument.

 Example 1.
 Lines starting with `#` are comments